aakash140799/Algorithms/NumberTheory/RandomNumberGenerator/BlumBlumShub/README.md

 **Definitions**\
 *Quadratic Residues*

-    Let n ∈ N. Then a ∈ Z∗n is called a quadratic residue modulo n if there exists b ∈ Z∗n such that a ≡ b2 (mod n) The set of quadratic residues modulo n is denoted by QRn.
+    Let n ∈ N. Then a ∈ Z∗n is called a quadratic residue modulo n if there exists b ∈ Z∗n such that a ≡ b2 (mod n).
+    The set of quadratic residues modulo n is denoted by QRn.
 Furthermore, QNRn := Z∗n \ QRn is called the set of quadratic non-residues

 *Legendre symbol*